Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 “I generally only sign up when they have a discount going and set a calendar alert to cancel before renewal,” one Redditor shares.

-Another Redditor also suggests checking out Kourtnee Jackson’s “Streaming Services You Can Cancel” column on CNET.
+Another Redditor also suggests checking out Kourtnee Jackson’s “Streaming Guide” column on CNET.
 Every month, the journalist writes a short piece noting which streaming services you should keep and cancel — not to mention a list of series recommendations.
-(She even includes a helpful infographic to make rotating easy).
+(She even includes a helpful infographic to make rotating easy.)

 If you do decide to rotate your streaming services, here are a few things to keep in mind: